thenorthalliance/DockerIntro/README.md

 1. Create a volume with the name todo-db.
    TIPS: `docker volume create todo-db`

-2. Start a container from the same image as earlier, but where the volume mount you just created is connected to the folder `etc/todos/`.  on the container.
+2. Start a container from the same image as earlier, but where the volume mount you just created is connected to the folder `etc/todos/`  in the container.
    TIPS: `docker run -dp 3000:3000 --mount type=volume,src=todo-db,target=/etc/todos getting-started:1.0.0`
 3. Add items to the list, stop the container and start a new one.
 Are the notes preserved?
 4. If you're curious about where the volume actually stores the data, you can inspect it and see where in the hosts file system the volume actually is located.
 The Mountpoint is the actual location on the disk where the data is stored.
 Note that on most machines, you will need to have root access to access this directory from the host.
 But, that’s where it is!